sassoftware/restaf-graphql-demo/README.md

 2. reports: Get list of reports, images and report url for selected reports

-3. loanScore:  An example of scoring using a CAS scoring action
+3. scoreLoan:  An example of scoring using a CAS scoring action.
+A good example of using casl on the server

 4. The following examples use the compute service: